Picovoice/picovoice/README.md

 Once the application has been deployed, press the start button and say

-> Porcupine, turn of the lights in the kitchen.
+> Porcupine, turn off the lights in the kitchen.

 For the full set of supported commands refer to [demo's readme](/demo/react-native/README.md).